Arkham/c_examples/apue/threads/notes.md

   * to make them portable, they can't be treated as integers
 * `int pthread_equal(pthread_t tid1, pthread_t tid2)` tells if two threads are equal
 * `pthread_t pthread_self(void)` returns the thread own ID
+* there is no portable way to print a thread ID
 * these functions can be used by threads to identify data structures associated to their own IDs:
   * for example a single master and multiple slaves configuration, where
     * the master assign jobs to the slaves